tqian/EMEE_binary_modified_weight/README.md

 ## Replicating Results

 ### Simulations
-* Run [simulation_figures.R](simulations/simulation_figures.R) to reproduce the efficiency plot vs different Deltas and vs different randomization probability of treatment in the paper (Figure 2&3).
+* Run [all simulation plots.R](simulations/all simulation plots.R) to reproduce the efficiency plot vs different Deltas and vs different randomization probability of treatment in the paper (Figure 2), and Appendix H.

-* Run [simulation_results(marginal).R](simulations/simulation_results(marginal).R) to reproduce the table of estimating performance across pd-EMEE, EMEE and GEE for fully marginal effect, setting delta = 3 and 10 for generating Table 1&3 respectively.
+* Run [simulation_results(marginal).R](simulations/simulation_results(marginal).R) to reproduce the table of estimating performance across pd-EMEE, EMEE and GEE for fully marginal effect, setting delta = 3 and 10 for generating Table 2 respectively.

-* Run [simulation_results(with_moderator).R](simulations/simulation_results(with_moderator).R) to reproduce the table of estimating performance across pd-EMEE, EMEE and GEE for causal effect with moderator, setting delta = 3 and 10 for generating Table 2&4 respectively.
+* Run [simulation_results(with_moderator).R](simulations/simulation_results(with_moderator).R) to reproduce the table of estimating performance across pd-EMEE, EMEE and GEE for causal effect with moderator, setting delta = 3 and 10 for generating Table 3 respectively.

 ### Applications
 * Run [analysis.R](data_analysis/analysis.R) to reproduce the data analysis section of paper.